traefik/traefik/docs/content/middlewares/forwardauth.md

 # ForwardAuth

-Using an External Service to Check for Credentials
+Using an External Service to Forward Authentication
 {: .subtitle }

 ![AuthForward](../assets/img/middleware/authforward.png)

-The ForwardAuth middleware delegate the authentication to an external service.
+The ForwardAuth middleware delegates authentication to an external service.
-If the service response code is 2XX, access is granted and the original request is performed.
+If the service answers with a 2XX code, access is granted, and the original request is performed.
 Otherwise, the response from the authentication server is returned.

 ## Configuration Examples